 Ask yourself: Is this goal worthwhile?

 You absolutely need to set a deadline.
-Time-boxing means you have a clear window in which to work on your goal.
+Time constraints and mean you have a clear time frame in which to work on your goal.
 Without a deadline your goal can drag on forever with plenty of excuses for not getting started yet.
 Once you hit the deadline, take time to reflect on the milestones you've achieved along the way and dig into where you might have gone off track and why.

 Ask yourself: Can I achieve this goal in the timeframe I've set?